Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Are we reading the same posts?
 Check this one, for example:

 Self-driving cars are a bullshit solution to a non-problem.
 We've had trains forever.
 They're cheap, very fuel efficient and self-driving.
-There is fucking ZERO reason to waste all of this time and money on shit that can follow some asphalt road and then pretend it's going to take the transportation industry by storm.
+There is fricking ZERO reason to waste all of this time and money on shit that can follow some asphalt road and then pretend it's going to take the transportation industry by storm.

 Not the point he/she made in early posts and then he/she simply doubles down how trains solve everything.